becash/osmhike-tileserver/README.md

 sudo docker-compose up -V kosmtik
 ```

-Navigate in the map : open a browser on the below url , and move the map until you see Andorra
+Navigate in the map : open a browser on the below url , and move the map until you see Moldova
 ```
 http://localhost:8888
 ```